-The Helsinki Summer Seminar on TRANSNATIONAL LAW: New, Old, or Borrowed? organised by the Erik Castrén Institute has been postponed and will take place in August 2021.
+organised by the Erik Castrén Institute will take place on 23 – 27 August 2021.

 In a much-read work that was published in 1956, the US lawyer Philip Jessup turned his attention to what he labelled “transnational law”, covering “actions or events that transcend national frontiers.
 Both public and private international law are included, as are other rules which do not wholly fit into such standard categories”.
 Today, the expression “transnational law” has become ubiquitous.
 It is especially being employed to address “global” phenomena, often with a vague connotation of legal pluralism.
 Recently, the University of Helsinki established a new chair of “transnational European law”.